 Spatial Validity Condition could be provided for limiting the location of the UEs, and also "any UE" or a UE list or group ID can be provided for defining set of UEs accessing the same DNAI.

-In step 5 of figure 4.3.6.2-1 in TS 23.502 [9], PCF determines the UEs influenced by the AF Request, and based on AF request, PCF creates PCC rule with Traffic Correlation ID and indication of traffic correlation to SMF.
+In step 5 of figure 4.3.6.2-1 in TS 23.502 [9], PCF determines the UEs influenced by the AF Request, and based on AF request, PCF creates PCC rule with Application ID and indication of traffic correlation to SMF.

-Editor's Note: How Traffic correlation ID is designed is FFS.

 2. Based on steps 1~19 in figure 6.2.3.2.2-1, with the following changes:

 In step 10:

-If FQDN in Neasdf_DNSContext_Notify Request is for the application indicated in PCC rule, and if indication of traffic correlation is set, SMF determines the UE belongs to set of UEs identified by Traffic Correlation ID and accessing the application and determines the UE needs to connect to EAS corresponding to the same DNAI for the set of UEs.
+The SMF can use the FQDN in Neasdf_DNSContext_Notify Request in Step 8 to find the Application ID configured for the application in the EAS Deployment Information and use the Application ID to find the corresponding PCC rule.
+If FQDN in Neasdf_DNSContext_Notify Request is for the application indicated in PCC rule, and if indication of traffic correlation is set, SMF determines the UE belongs to set of UEs identified by the Application ID and the UE is accessing the application and determines the UE needs to connect to EAS corresponding to the common DNAI for the set of UEs.

 If the common DNAI is not available, SMF determines the common DNAI and SMF could take multiple UEs into consideration for the determination of common DNAI.